agnescameron/teaching-site/_posts/2020-03-09-seeking-arrangements.md

 ### in class
-Use the Tarot data set and find some different ways to arrange it.
+Everyone contributes an object to the central table, and we come up with some ways to arrange them.
+Are there patterns?
+Can we put them on axes?
+What links exist between different ideas in the objects?
+How do we represent that?

 ### assignment
 *due {{page.assignment-due}}*<br>
 {{page.assignment}}